-- Developer

-- Enterprise

-- Performance

-- Unlimited

-- Database.com
+Available in: Developer, Enterprise, Performance, Unlimited, and Database.com Editions

 - Existing custom fields cannot be converted into encrypted fields nor can encrypted fields be converted into another data type.
 To encrypt the values of an existing (unencrypted) field, export the data, create an encrypted custom field to store that data, and import that data into the new encrypted field. - Mask Type is not an input mask that ensures the data matches the Mask Type.
 Use validation rules to ensure that the data entered matches the mask type selected. - Use encrypted custom fields only when government regulations require it because they involve more processing and have search-related limitations.